 Passes – 3 passes are allowed for each quarter.

 Food/Drink in classroom – Water is the only food or beverage allowed in class.
 This policy also excludes gum, candy, seeds and any other consumable product.
-Students with food/drink will be required to throw the product away.
+Students with food/drink will be required to throw away the product.

-Academic Support - Study Hall or Tutorials are available at the request of the student and/or parents.
-I am in my class every morning from 7:15 except most Tuesdays and every afternoon.
-Students must be in my classroom for afternoon tutorials by 3:10 PM.
+Academic Support: Study Hall or Tutorials are available at the request of the student/parents.
+I am in my class every morning except most Tuesdays from 7:15.

 Electronics/Cell Phones – These should not be seen or heard, including earbuds, blue-tooth accessories and head-phones.
 If they are seen or heard they will be confiscated and turned over to an administrator.